 Sydney's never short of talks events, from big headline festivals like All About Women to the Festival of Dangerous Ideas, there are many opportunities to hear from international speakers on the subjects they know best.
 Plus, there are many venues that host talks from local speakers too, such as the Ethics Centre and the School of Life.

-It's the first month of spring and the fair weather brings with it a series of local festivals and events like Bondi’s Festival of the Winds, the popular Surry Hills Festival and Cabramatta Moon Festival.
-Cosplayers save the date for the annual Oz Comic-con and shoppers love Vogue Fashion’s Night Out.
-Major arts and culture festivals include BEAMS in Chippendale, Sydney Fringe Festival and the Sydney Underground Film Festival.
-Plus, it’s Father’s Day on Sunday September 4 and school holidays from September 24.
+The first month of spring brings with it a series of local festivals and events like Bondi’s Festival of the Winds, the popular Surry Hills Festival and Cabramatta Moon Festival.
+It's also the month of major arts and culture festivals like Underbelly, Sydney Fringe and the Underground Film Festival.
+Don't forget, it’s Father’s Day on Sunday September 3 and school holidays from September 23.

 It may be warm enough to lose the jacket but it's not guaranteed bikini temperatures every weekend, luckily November is packed with annual festivals like Newtown Festival, Sydney Open and the Big Design Market to keep us occupied no matter the forecast.
 Check out the best events taking place in Sydney this month.
 Celebrating?
 Be sure to read our updated 50 best restaurants list.
 RECOMMENDED: 20 things to do in Sydney at least once.